 This was done in a particularly oblique and manipulative manner.
 Not only by blocking out inconvenient reports, but by literally editing scientific publications.
 Words were inserted here and omitted there.
 Sneaky dealings were made, all with the aim of diluting the urgency of the message and generating confusion around the science.

 US citizens would have continued on none-the-wiser were it not for the actions of a frustrated whistleblower by the name of Rick Piltz.
 A senior government climate research coordinator, Piltz resigned in protest of the censorship.
-Indeed, he came forward to denounce the “editorial” practice on scientific research.
-Clearly business interests and politics should not be dictating the terms of scientific understanding.
+Indeed, he came forward to denounce the “editorial” practice of scientific research.
+Clearly, business interests and politics should not be dictating the terms of scientific understanding.

 The Truth Comes Out

 Although Cooney eventually resigned from his role, the damage was done.
 Cooney returned to the petroleum industry, but the mechanisms by which scientific censorship took place are still in effect.
-Clearly, things need to be corrected with regards government climate reporting.
+It’s plain to see that things need to be corrected with regards to government climate reporting.

 Meanwhile, Piltz was left ostracized and destitute.
 He passed away from liver cancer in 2014.
 Although anger and frustration evidently took their toll on Plitz, concerned citizens are justified in their gratitude.
 As a result of his efforts, we are now aware of the censorship.

-In addition to his many activities and accomplishments bringing the issue to light, Plitz also won the Ridenhour Prize for Truth-Telling from The Nation Institute.
-His struggle and eventual success serves as a reminder to those who are fighting to the get the truth of climate science out to the public.
+In addition to his many activities and accomplishments in bringing the issue to light, Plitz also won the Ridenhour Prize for Truth-Telling from The Nation Institute.
+His struggle and eventual success serve as a reminder to those who are fighting to get the truth of climate science out to the public.

 Dark Forces at Work